calcuis/option-randomization/README.md

 `(swap==3?c:(swap==4?b:(swap==5?a:d)))`

-**Remarks on Mixed Mode:** assuming 'All of the Above' is absent in 4-option items but is allowed in 3-option items; specific settings on random range might apply.
+**Remarks on Mixed Mode:** assuming 'All of the Above' is absent in 4-option items but it is present in 3-option items; specific settings on random range might apply (refer to the random sytnax above).

 ### Summary